Pre-tenure Review Preparation Guidelines

 2. a personal case-making statement on a) your work as a teacher and advisor; b) your scholarly/artistic achievements and goals; and c) your service to the campus and/or community.

 Of these, the case-making statement is key and constitutes the core of your report.
-It should include thoughtful reflection on items 3 and 4.
+It should include thoughtful reflection on item 3.

 Your statement should cover the following for each area of teaching, scholarship and service: